 Finally, we'll run you through the common tablet jargon you need to know so you don't get bamboozled in store.

-If you'd rather just find out which are the best tablets, you can head straight to our top tablets to buy for Christmas list.
-TrustedReviews tests hundreds of tablets every year so you don't have to and if we haven't tested it, it isn't worth buying.
+Want to find the top Christmas tablets?
+Head straight to our best tablets to buy right now.
+TrustedReviews tests hundreds of tablets every year so you don't have to and if we haven't tested it, it probably isn't worth buying.

 - User interface is easy to use but not very customisable